mraza007/sql-for-beginners/markdown-version/tables.md

 ```

 In order to check the tables you have created you can use `SHOW TABLES;` and to see a table in detail you can use `SHOW COLUMNS FROM <table_name>;` or you can use shorter command `DESC <table_name>;`

+## Deleting Tables

+In order delete a table from a database we can use the following command
+`DROP TABLE <table_name>`